Freephone: 0800 027 2057

 Bruce joined the board in 2017 with over 35 years experience of working in social housing.
 His career has spanned consultancy and senior management roles for a wide variety of social landlords ranging from small BAME associations to L&Q, one of the largest in the UK.
 Over that period he has managed departments responsible for housing management, supported housing, development, asset management and repairs services as well as managing a stock transfer association which encompassed all those functions.

 Now semi-retired Bruce remains committed to social housing and retains his membership of the Chartered Institute of Housing as a Fellow.
-He also serves on the board of the Cambridge Housing Group.
+He also serves on the board of the Cross Keys Homes.

 Shared ownership tenant Denise joined the Board in 2017, bringing with her a wealth of varied expertise in law, charities and housing.
 Although now semi-retired, Denise is a staunch disability rights advocate and has served as a legal advisor to a number of national charities.
 Denise was also awarded a National Beacon of Hope award from the Lymphoma Association for her dedication to the charity and its members.